falkr/teampy/docs/print-rats.md

 # Print RATs

-When you print a RAT, Teampy creates a shuffled version of the questions for each student, and shuffles the answers for the teams so that they match any scratch cards that you may want to use.
+When you print a RAT, Teampy creates a shuffled version of the questions for each student, and provides each team with a unique solution.

+    rat print questions.txt

+If you want to use a specific solution for all teams, provide it using the following option:

     rat print --teamsolution abcdabcdab questions.txt